tobalo/fintel-agent/README.md

 python agent.py -t PLTR
 ```

-This will generate a macroeconomic intelligence report on the latest econometrics for the stock PLTR.
+This will generate a technical analysis on the stock PLTR.

 To run the agent with a specific ticker symbol, use the `-t` flag followed by the ticker symbol: